cloudmesh-community/hid-sp18-409/notebook.md

 * 2018/02/27 Read about Firebase cloud services.
 * 2018/02/28 Read about Firebase cloud services.
 * 2018/03/06 Read and experimented with docker and containers.
+* 2018/03/10 Read and experimented with Google Maps Java script API.

 # Experiments and Activities